Using a wireless controller

 • Some devices might not be able to charge your controller.

-• Use a Windows PC to update the firmware of DualSense wireless controllers and DualSense Edge wireless controllers.
-For details, see “Update the wireless controller firmware”.
+• Use a Windows PC to update the firmware and customize profiles.
+For details, see “PlayStation®Accessories”.

 • This site is subject to change without notice.